miha-plemenitas/unfair-data-generator/README.md

     <a href="#-installation">📦 Installation</a> •
     <a href="#-usage">🚀 Usage</a> •
     <a href="#️-supported-equality-types">⚖️ Supported Equality Types</a> •
+    <a href="#-unfair-regression">📈 Unfair Regression</a> •
     <a href="#-community-guidelines">🫂 Community Guidelines</a> •
     <a href="#-license">📜 License</a>
 </p>

 ## 📋 About
-**Unfair Data Generator** is a Python library designed for generating biased classification datasets with intentional unfairness patterns.
-This tool extends scikit-learn's `make_classification` function to include sensitive group information and fairness constraints, allowing users to create controlled datasets with specific bias patterns for testing and developing fairness algorithms. ⚖️🧪
+**Unfair Data Generator** is a Python library designed for generating **biased classification and regression datasets** with intentional unfairness patterns.

+The library extends scikit-learn’s `make_classification` to include sensitive group information and fairness constraints, and further expands this approach to **regression tasks** by generating continuous targets with controlled group-dependent bias and noise. ⚖️🧪

 **Unfair Data Generator** supports various fairness criteria violations and provides comprehensive tools for visualization and evaluation, making it an essential tool for fairness research and education. 💡